Religious discrimination: Greece

 In Greece since the independence from the Muslim Ottomans rule in the 19th century, the Greek Orthodox Church has been given privileged status and only the Greek Orthodox church, Roman Catholic, some Protestant churches, Judaism and Islam are recognized religions.
 The Muslim minority alleges that Greece persistently and systematically discriminates against Muslims.

 Recently, professor Nick Drydakis (Anglia Ruskin University) examined religious affiliation and employment bias in Athens, by implementing an experimental field study.
 Labor market outcomes (occupation access, entry wage, and wait time for call back) were assessed for three religious minorities (Pentecostal, evangelical, and Jehovah's Witnesses).
 Results indicate that religious minorities experience employment bias.
 Moreover, religious minorities face greater constraints on occupational access in more prestigious jobs compared to less prestigious jobs.
 Occupational access and entry wage bias is highest for religious minority women.
 In all cases, Jehovah's Witnesses face the greatest bias; female employers offered significantly lower entry wages to Jehovah's Witnesses than male employers.

 Mexico

 According to a Human Rights Practices report by the U.S. State department on Mexico note that "some local officials infringe on religious freedom, especially in the south".
-There is conflict between Catholic/Mayan syncretists and Protestant evangelicals in the Chiapas region.
+There is a conflict between Catholic/Mayan syncretists and Protestant evangelicals in the Chiapas region.